Lika-NET™: Celestial Bodies Navigator

-This is LIKA-Net (LImited Knowledge Asteroid Navigation Net), an end-to-end neural network for visually estimating the distance and the pose relative to the center of mass of an unknown asteroid (= seen for the first time, no accurate model available).
+This is LIKA-Net is an end-to-end collection of neural networks for visually estimating the distance, pose and other features relative to an unknown celestial body (= seen for the first time, no accurate model available).

 The video is 5280 times faster than realtime, it is shoot along the Z-shape trajectory relative to an unknown asteroid.
 Said computer-generated asteroid has an average diameter 780 meters, with rotation period 2.26 hours and with a moon of 170 meters; the orbital period of the moon is 12 hours.
 The FOV of the camera is 5 degrees, and the minimum flyby distance is 1 Km from the main body (minute 4:37 of the video)